Samsung smartphone placed on a wooden surface outdoors during sunset.

 Performance: Faster Where It Counts

-The Galaxy S26 lineup is expected to ship with Samsung’s latest flagship processor (region-dependent).
+Its Galaxy S26 lineup is expected to come with Samsung’s most powerful processor (region-dependent).

 • Faster app launches